Food Help > SNAP

 The State Food Assistance Program

-If you are a legal resident who meets all SNAP eligibility criteria except the immigration requirements, you are eligible for the State Food Assistance Program (FAP).
+If you are a legal resident who meets all SNAP eligibility criteria except the immigration requirements, you are likely eligible for the State Food Assistance Program (FAP).

 Through this program, you will receive the same amount of money for groceries each month as you would if you were enrolled in SNAP.
 Households can receive both SNAP and FAP depending on the status of each individual family member.